willingc/circuitpython/docs/design_guide.rst

 MicroPython compatibility
 -------------------------

-Keeping compatibility with MicroPython isn't a high priority.
-It should be done when its not in conflict with any of the above goals.
+Keeping compatibility with MicroPython isn't a high priority for CircuitPython.
+Please keep compatibility when it's not in conflict with any of the above goals.